 What Is the Purpose of Mediation?

-The purpose of court ordered mediation is to help parents come to a resolution and establish a parenting plan without incurring the costs of litigation.
+The purpose of court mediation is to help parents come to a resolution and establish a parenting plan without incurring the costs of litigation.
 Court ordered mediation is an open forum for each party to express their concerns to a neutral third party certified mediator.

 While almost any issue can be mediated, child support is not one of them.
 Child support is not to be discussed or negotiated during mediation.
 Illinois has strict statutes in place which govern child support, for that reason, support cannot be used as a bargaining chip for custody or visitation of a minor child.